chan chan

 chan chan best time to visit

-The best time to visit Peru and its north coast will depend on the season.
-Generally, this part of Peru presents two well-defined seasons, the summer and the winter.
-The Peruvian coast in Summer (from November to April) presents high temperatures with gusts of wind and small sand storms.
 There may even be heavy rains but of short duration.
 However, the influx of tourists will be short.
-If you want to visit the mud city in Summer, we recommend doing it in the early morning hours, to avoid the hard sun, and gusts of winds and enjoy fresh weather.
+If you want to visit the mud city in Summer, we recommend doing it in the early morning hours.
+This is important to avoid the hard sun, gusts of wind and enjoy fresh weather.

 chan chan how to get

-The archeological zone is open daily from 09:00 am – 16:30 pm.
+The archeological zone is open from Tuesday to Sunday.
+From 09:00 am – 16:00 pm.

-• Adults: S/ 11 ($ 3)
+• Adults: S/ 10 ($ 3)

-• Children: S/ 6 ($ 1.5)
+• Children: S/ 5 ($ 1.5)

-You can buy the tickets at the same entrance to mud city or at the site museum.
+You can buy the tickets at the same entrance to mud-city or at the site museum.
 The entrance fee also grants you access to the Huaca Esmeralda and Huaca Arco Iris in Trujillo.

 What to bring